hanabi/hanabi.github.io/docs/convention-attribution.md

 | The Shadow Finesse | pianoblook
 | The 4 Charm | IAMJEFF
 | The Safety Charm | pianoblook
+| Unnecessary Principles | Florrat & Kakashi
 | The Self Color Ejection | IAMJEFF
 | The Prophetic Finesse | pianoblook
 | The Prophetic Discharge | pianoblook
 | The Cursed Finesse | pianoblook
-| The Unknown Dupe Discharge | Indego
+| The Unknown Dupe Discharge | Kakashi & Indego
 | The Shallow Discard & The Shallow Misplay | Jerry
 | The Unknown Trash Charm | piper
 | The Replay Double Ignition | Jerry